BlerinaP/StoreFrontApp/README.md

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.

+-Backend App runs in port 3000
+-Database runs in port 5432

 ##STARTING APP

 1.First Step create manually in your local machine a postgres DATABASE.
     -Open your terminal and connect with psql providing  username and password.
     -Run Create Database with specific name.